Updated: Aug 14

-When I started making friends the only criteria was that they were in the same place as me: at the park, the same campground as my family, in my class at school.
+When I started making friends, the only criteria was that they were in the same place as me: at the park, the same campground as my family, in my class at school.

-And, there are friends in which you have nothing in common.
+And there are friends in which you have nothing in common.
 They are the ones you work for.
 Maybe they start because you really want to know what makes them tick.
 You do the hard work-arrange for times to meet and things to do.
-Ask a lot of questions and on the way, you find a 'kindred spirit' after all.
+Ask a lot of questions and on the way, you find you are 'kindred spirits'.
 One of my best friends is one who I didn't like at first.
 I felt intimidated by her and didn't relate to her thinking at all.
 As these things go, we were asked to work together on something and it gave me the opportunity to get to know her, her tender heart, and all the amazing things that made her who she was.
 It also gave me the opportunity to understand her history- to know what had shaped her, her thoughts, and the way she looked at the world.
-We were good for each other- each helping the other see life through a different lens- broadening our worlds and perspective.
+We were good for each other- each helping each other see life through a different lens- broadening our worlds and perspective.
 In our differences, we found laughter, tears, and a deep understanding, respect, and love for each other.

 This need for friends is universal.
 What is it about women that drive us to want and need friendships?
 I use this quote in my book and every chance I get.
 "Women need women.
 Oh, how we need each other.
 Those of us who are old need you who are young.
 And, hopefully, you who are young need some of us who are old.
 It is a sociological fact that women need women.
 We need deep and satisfying and loyal friendships with each other.
 These friendships are a necessary source of sustenance."
 Research backs this up.
 It has been proven that our friendships help us feel nurtured and validated.
 In short- again- Women Need Women.